Maria Ivogün: Career

 In 1917 the title of Royal Bavarian Kammersängerin was bestowed upon her.
-In the same year she sang the boy-role of Ighino in the original production of Hans Pfitzner's Palestrina opposite the tenor Karl Erb in the title-role, whom she married in 1921.
+In the same year she sang the boy-role of Ighino in the original production of Hans Pfitzner's Palestrina opposite the tenor Karl Erb, her future husband, in the title-role.
 In two further important original productions in Munich, Ivogün took on leading roles: in Der Ring des Polykrates of the then barely 19-year-old Erich Wolfgang Korngold (first performance 28 March 1916) she sang Laura, and in Walter Braunfels's Die Vögel (first performance 4 December 1920) she took the part of the Nightingale.
 In the theatrical season of 1925/1926 Ivogün followed Bruno Walter to the State Opera in Berlin.
 She remained there as a member of the regular company until 1932.

-In 1932, Ivogün divorced Karl Erb, and in 1933 she married their pianist-accompanist Michael Raucheisen.
 The highly celebrated soprano made countless concert-tours and guest opera appearances both within Germany and beyond.
 She appeared above all at La Scala, Milan, the Vienna State Opera, Covent Garden, London and the Chicago Opera.
 When she fell ill with an eye illness, she ended her operatic career in 1932 and in 1934 her career as a singer of lieder.
 From 1948 to 1950 Ivogün taught at the Music High School in Vienna, and finally she became a professor at the Hochschule in Berlin.
-She spent her twilight years in Switzerland, virtually blind, and died in Beatenberg, Switzerland in 1987.
-The singer's last resting place was at the side of her second husband, Michael Raucheisen, in the city cemetery of Rain, Switzerland.

 Work

 Today, Maria Ivogün is considered to have been one of the best and most distinguished female opera singers of the twentieth century.
-In the period between the two World Wars, she gave very good account of operatic standards in Germany, through the whole of Europe.
+In the period between the two World Wars.
 Very many recorded performances (also with Karl Erb, her first husband) are to be included among her artistic achievements.

 Maria Ivogün worked as the teacher and mentor of many distinguished female singers of opera and entertainment music.
 Among her students are numbered above all the opera singers Elisabeth Schwarzkopf, Rita Streich, Evelyn Lear, Renate Holm and Helga Kosta; the theatrical singer Gitta Lind, much loved in the 1950s, was her also one of her students.

+Personal life

+In 1921, Ivogün married Karl Erb but later divorced in 1932.
+The following year Ivogün married her pianist-accompanist Michael Raucheisen.

+She spent her twilight years in Switzerland, virtually blind, and died in Beatenberg, Switzerland in 1987.
+The singer's last resting place was at the side of her second husband, Michael Raucheisen, in the city cemetery of Rain, Switzerland.